EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/containers.md

 | GitHub    | `ghcr.io/` | `ghcr.io/mikej888/hello-tre:1.0` |
 | University of Edinburgh ECDF GitLab | `git.ecdf.ed.ac.uk/` | `git.ecdf.ed.ac.uk/tre-container-execution-service/containers/hello-tre:1.0` |

+!!!
+Note

-Note: For ECDF GitLab, do not put the port number, 5050, into the URL.
+    For ECDF GitLab, do not put the port number, 5050, into the URL.
 The Container Execution Service tools will automatically insert this into ECDF GitLab URLs.

 ---